aik2mlj/cli-toolbox/README.md

   ./install.sh --nvim
   ```

 - If you are Lejun or you want to use every config in this repo, append `--all` flag to `./install.sh`.
-Do take a look at the config files in the repo before installing.
+Do take a look at all the configs in the repo before applying everything.

 - [Zellij](https://zellij.dev/): Tired of remembering all the `tmux` shortcuts? `zellij` is a modern Rust alternative to `tmux` with a more intuitive UI, keybindings, and many great features.